Computer Science (BS)

 CSC 108 Introduction to Web Computing 3 Credits

-Introduction to computer science through web sites, web pages, web page programming, HTML, XML, CSS and JavaScript.
+Introduction to computer science through web pages, web page programming, focusing on HTML, CSS, JavaScript and other web technologies.
 The history and social impact of computers, networks and the World Wide Web are included in the course.

 Fulfills College Core: Ethics, Field 7 (Mathematical Sciences)